marencc/intSiteCaller_update/README.md

 * Required `vector.fasta` vector sequence file as specified by `vectorSeq` in sampleInfo.tsv

 * `make_primaryAnalysisDirectory.R` will generate the directory automatically.

+If we need to proccess multiple genomes on the same run we can use non-standard `sampleInfo.tsv` and non-standard `processingParams.tsv`, we add column `refGenome` to `sampleInfo.tsv` and remove this column from `processingParams.tsv`.

 ## Usage